jeydo6/WalletKeeper/README.md

 # WalletKeeper.WebAPI

-One day I decided to start counting my expenses at the supermarket.
+One day I decided to start counting my money spending at the supermarket.
 Here is the result.

 After the purchase, I scan the QR code on the receipt and save the resulting shopping list in the database.